 How We Tested Each Hosting Provider’s Performance

-There are a lot of factors to consider when you're choosing a web host.
+There are a lot of factors to consider when choosing a web host.
 However, the three criteria we usually weigh most heavily are:

 - Pricing: Ideally, you’re looking for a low-cost host that still offers a high level of quality.